dwyl/learn-hapi/README.md

 While I think we can/should continue send a
 [*clear message*](http://en.wikipedia.org/wiki/Dollar_voting)
 to [Bentonville](https://en.wikipedia.org/wiki/Walmart#Corporate_affairs)
-by prefering to spend our $¥£€ at Local & Fairtrade retailers where ever possible, we can still *use* the ***best-in-class*** code the *fantastic engineers* have built (to meet their *vast* supply-chain and e-commerce needs and open-sourced) to craft our own software products/projects.
+by preferring to spend our $¥£€ at Local & Fairtrade retailers where ever possible, we can still *use* the ***best-in-class*** code the *fantastic engineers* have built (to meet their *vast* supply-chain and e-commerce needs and open-sourced) to craft our own software products/projects.

-Using the transport analogy, I don't *like* using fossil fuels to get from A-to-B because of the CO2 emmissions.
+Using the transport analogy, I don't *like* using fossil fuels to get from A-to-B because of the CO2 emissions.
 But I'm *pragmatic* about how I travel the [thousand miles](http://www.wolframalpha.com/input/?i=distance+from+London+to+Lisbon) to visit my family twice a year.
 I could do two weeks by horse-and-cart, two days by train or two hours by plane each way.
 Which option do you take...?
-By chosing Hapi you are opting for the jet-engine.
+By chosing Hapi you are opting for the jet engine.

 Make up your own mind on whether you feel that using code written for Walmart goes against your ethics. <br />
-If you find a *better* open-source Node.js stack that fits your needs, *please* ***[tell us](https://twitter.com/nelsonic)*** about it!
+If you find a *better* open source Node.js stack that fits your needs, *please* ***[tell us](https://twitter.com/nelsonic)*** about it!

 [npm-image]: https://img.shields.io/npm/v/learn-hapi.svg?style=flat